-Image: A Hollis Frampton Odyssey - DVD of the year!
+A Hollis Frampton Odyssey - DVD of the year!

-There have been collected writings from two of the most influential thinkers in contemporary moving image practice; Hito Steyerl (Hito Steyerl, The Wretched of the Screen published by Sternberg Press and e-flux) and Morgan Fisher (MORGAN FISHER writings edited by Sabine Folie and Susanne Titz. published by Verlag der Buchhandlung Walther König, Cologne).
+This year there have been collected writings from two of the most influential thinkers in contemporary moving image practice; Hito Steyerl (Hito Steyerl, The Wretched of the Screen published by Sternberg Press and e-flux) and Morgan Fisher (MORGAN FISHER writings edited by Sabine Folie and Susanne Titz. published by Verlag der Buchhandlung Walther König, Cologne).

 2012 also saw the publication of a number of historical overviews and collections including, a history of British artists’ video from the 70s and 80s (REWIND| British Artists’ Video in the 1970s & 1980s edited by Sean Cubitt & Stephen Partridge. published by John Libby in the UK, LUX published an accompanying DVD boxset a couple of years ago) and a history of Austrian experimental film edited by filmmaker Peter Tscherkassky (Film Unframed – A History of Austrian Avant-Garde Cinema, published by sixpackfilm and FilmmuseumSynemaPublikationen).
 To mark the 50th anniversary of the Oberhausen Manifesto the Oberhausen Film Festival published the DVD collection Provoking Reality, a collection of films by filmmakers who signed the 1962 manifesto which marked the beginning of the New German Cinema.
 While Antennae have been doing an amazing job mining the until now little known history of artists’ film in Argentine, with their recent DVD collection Dialética en suspenso: Argentine Experimental Film and Video with works from 30s to the present day